Myanmar protests an opportunity to show more reform

 Thousands of workers have been striking for better pay and conditions at factories on Yangon’s outskirts.

-“Because there is not enough electricity, the workers from the garment industry will lose their jobs,” said protest organiser Han Win Aung.
+“Because there is not enough electricity, the workers from the garment industry will lose their jobs,” said protest organizer Han Win Aung.